 Your marketing funnel isn't broken.
 Your brand is sick.

 You're pouring money into ads.
-You've hired the best media buyers.
-You're tweaking landing page button colors.
-But the leads are lukewarm, and the sales cycle is dragging.
+Best media buyers.
+Tweaking landing page button colors.
+But the leads are lukewarm and the sales cycle is dragging.

 When revenue stalls, most founders blame the algorithm.
-But usually, the problem isn't technical—it's emotional.
-It's a brand diagnosis issue.
-Your market sees you, but they don't *feel* you.
-And in 2025, indifference is the most expensive emotion in business.
+The problem usually isn't technical.
+It's emotional.
+Your market sees you, but they don't feel you.
+And indifference is the most expensive emotion in business.

-We're putting your brand on the couch.
-It's time to move past vanity metrics and look at the real brand health tracking KPIs.
+Time to put your brand on the couch.
+Stop looking at vanity metrics and start tracking real brand health KPIs.
 If you see these seven red flags, it's time for an intervention.

-The relationship between customer acquisition cost vs brand equity is a seesaw.
-When brand equity is low, you have to "buy" trust with expensive ads and aggressive offers.
-When brand equity is high, you "earn" trust organically.
+The relationship between customer acquisition cost and brand equity is a seesaw.
+Low brand equity means you "buy" trust with expensive ads and aggressive offers.
+High brand equity means you "earn" trust organically.

-If your CAC is climbing despite optimizing your ads, it's a sign your brand is leaking value.
-You are forcing the sale rather than attracting it.
-We use brand equity measurement metrics to prove that a strong brand is actually a defensive moat against rising ad costs.
+If your CAC is climbing despite optimized ads, your brand is leaking value.
+You're forcing the sale instead of attracting it.
+A strong brand is a defensive moat against rising ad costs.
+Straight math.

 Flag 2: You're Suffering from "Me Too" Syndrome